OmgRod/BackroomsNavigator/README.md

 # Backrooms Navigator

-This repository uses data from the [Backrooms MGHC](http://backrooms-mghc.wikidot.com)
+This repository uses data from the [Backrooms MGHC Wikidot](http://backrooms-mghc.wikidot.com)